 Lennar (LEN) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the homebuilder had gained 7.03% over the past month, outpacing the Construction sector's gain of 4.44% and the S&P 500's gain of 5.66% in that time.
+Prior to today's trading, shares of the homebuilder had gained 9.29% over the past month.
+This has outpaced the Construction sector's gain of 7.3% and the S&P 500's gain of 7.03% in that time.

 Investors will be hoping for strength from LEN as it approaches its next earnings release.
-The company is expected to report EPS of $4.14, up 46.81% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $8.53 billion, up 25.03% from the year-ago period.
+In that report, analysts expect LEN to post earnings of $4.14 per share.
+This would mark year-over-year growth of 46.81%.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.53 billion, up 25.03% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $13.86 per share and revenue of $27.2 billion.
 These totals would mark changes of +76.56% and +20.97%, respectively, from last year.

 Any recent changes to analyst estimates for LEN should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-LEN is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+LEN is holding a Zacks Rank of #3 (Hold) right now.

 Click to get this free report